 - 2 lbs Yukon Gold potatoes peeled, cut into 2-inch pieces

-- 1 Fresno chiles sliced thin or jalapeno
+- 1 Fresno chiles sliced thin, or other chile of choice

 - Lime wedges

-- Season beef generously all over with salt.
+- Season beef all over with kosher salt.
 Heat oil in a large heavy pot over medium-high heat.
-Working in batches, cook beef, turning until deeply browned on all sides, 8–10 minutes.
+Working in batches (you want the beef browned, not steamed), cook beef until browned on all sides, 8–10 minutes.
 Transfer to a plate.

-- Pour off all but 1 Tbsp. fat from pot.
-Reduce heat to medium.
-Add butter, onion, garlic, and ginger and cook, stirring often and scraping up browned bits, until onion is translucent, about 5 minutes.
+- Pour off all but a tablespoon of oil from pot.
+Reduce heat to medium and add the butter, onion, garlic, and ginger.
+Cook, stirring often and scraping up browned bits, until onion is translucent, about 5 minutes.

-- Add curry; cook, stirring, until it starts to stick to pot, about 3 minutes.
+- Add curry powder and cook, stirring, about 3 minutes.
 Stir in bay leaves, coconut milk, and 1 cup water.